MCG Manager - v20029

 [Click to view large picture]

-9. Click on the Save(42) button.
+8. Click on the Save(42) button.
 The "Save,..
-Successful end" message will appear as below, without any warning message.
+Successful end" message will appear as below, without a warning message.

 [Click to view large picture]